SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Resources.md

 - Edge Meta Materials
   - An array of resources of type SS2D_Material_Edge_Metadata
-- Fill Textures / Fill Texture Normals
+- Fill Textures
   - Used as the texture for the inside of the polygon for Closed Shapes
   - Currently, only the first texture can be used, multiple textures may be supported at a later date
+- Normal Textures
+  - In Godot 4, you can set normal textures with `CanvasTexture` resource.
 - Fill Texture Z Index
   - Each Edge Meta Material has a ZIndex indicating which edges are drawn first
   - This sets the ZIndex for the fill texture